daugirdaskuprionis/ibm-technical-task/README.md

 ## Steps to run program

+1. Please use your own Google Vision API key and insert it into VisionKey.json file.
-1. Open command-line interpreter, at the project directory run `npm install`.
+2. Open command-line interpreter, at the project directory run `npm install`.
 When modules installed, run `npm start`.
-2. In another command-line interpreter, at the project directory run `cd client`, then `npm install`.
+3. In another command-line interpreter, at the project directory run `cd client`, then `npm install`.
 When modules installed, run `npm start`.
+- Production build run `npm run build` at client directory.

 ## Implementation Ideas